SofiaAnanieva/EMSE2021-ConceptualModel-Artifacts/README.md

 ## Questionnaires

 For the validation of the unified conceptual model, we conducted a survey based on a questionnaire that we provided to the tool experts that were interviewed before (`QuestionnaireGuideline_UnifiedConceptualModel.pdf`).
 Each questionnaire comprised two parts and was structured similarly to the interview.
 First, we introduced the unified (not the initial) conceptual model and provided definitions of its concepts and relations.
 Second, we asked whether each concept and relation of the unified conceptual model could be mapped to constructs and relations of the respective tool, also taking into account unmapped constructs and the names of each tool construct.
 We also asked for general remarks.
 Note, that we refrained from explicit expert interviews since all tool experts were already familiar with the mapping procedure.
 The answers of tool experts in the questionnaires were occasionally vague, incomplete or posing questions.
 We carefully analyzed the answers and conferred with tool experts.
 Text that has been added to a questionnaire due to clarification is colored red.
 Generally, we took the answers in the questionnaires as literally as possible with minimum amount of interpretation.

+## Formal Concept Analysis (FCA)

+We perform a formal concept analysis (FCA) to further explore and broaden our understanding of commonalities and differences among tools and between tools and the conceptual model.
+To perform the FCA, we use the tool ConExp (http://conexp.sourceforge.net/).
+The file `fca_concepts_relations` contains the input matrix consisting of tools (objects) and concepts and relations (attributes) the FCA was build on.

 ## model_mapping